TheLastGimbus/the.lastgimbus.com/content/blog/new-coffe-maker.md

 ---

 Hi everyone!
 I brought a new gadget last weekend.

-It's a coffee maker!
+It's a coffee maker 🎉

 Reading my blog, you would expect some super smart, wifi-enabled machine - but actually, it's just a simple "transfer coffee maker".